sebsilas/SAA/README.md

 Remember that the `app_name` argument should match the name of your folder.

-3. Run the app.
-You need to make sure the app runs from the app folder.
+3. Make sure that your current directory is the app folder you created.
+You can check the current directory by using `getwd()`.
+You may need to set the app directory by placing `setwd('/Users/musicassessr/my_project/my_SAA_app')` at the beginning of your app file.

+4. Run the app.
 To do this in *RStudio*, use the shortcut `Command + Shift + Enter` on Mac (`Ctrl + Shift + Enter` on Windows).

-You may need to set the app directory manually by placing `setwd('/Users/musicassessr/my_project/my_SAA_app')` at the beginning of your app file.
-NB: You can check the current directory by using `getwd()`.

-4. If the above steps were successful, the `SAA` test should load in your web browser, and as you progress through the test, you should receive feedback after each trial.
+5. If the above steps were successful, the `SAA` test should load in your web browser, and as you progress through the test, you should receive feedback after each trial.
+Recorded audio should appear in the */app_name/www/audio/* directory.

 If not, go to our [Troubleshooting]() page or [raise an issue on Github](https://github.com/sebsilas/SAA/issues).

 ## Usage notes